PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 Run `prefect init` and select the relevant cloud-provider storage option.

-Here are the options and the relevant portions of an example `prefect.yaml`` file.
+Here are the options and the relevant portions of the `prefect.yaml`` file.

 === "AWS"